thedayheisooo/covfefe/about.md

 title: About.
 Who we are.
 intro: >-
   We thought long about adding this section to our website because actually we are just random people who want to fight the maniac!
-Most of us are socialists (trigger alarm!), liberal, people with common sense, snowflakes ... or however you want to call it.
-But we as collective do not care about political views as long as they are based on facts and science and yes, this can totally include conservatives and libertarians.
+Most of us are either socialists (trigger alarm!), liberal, people with common sense, snowflakes ... or all of the above.
+In other words: The team behind is projects consists of people who stand on the right side of history.
+But we as collective do not care about ones political views as long as they are based on facts and science and yes, this can totally include conservatives and libertarians.
 The lowest common denominator is that we are mad as fuck about Trump.
-about_members: >
+about_members: >-
-  Fermentum sociosqu quisque scelerisque nascetur ante proin, curabitur blandit libero natoque consectetur, curae dolor vitae convallis purus.
+  This is a little side project of a diverse team of volunteers.
+Don't forget:
+  This is all about the movement and not about us!
+However, in case you have serious trust issues it might help you to see some of the beutiful faces behind the the project.
 members:
   - about: >
       Ligula ante et malesuada mus rhoncus aptent finibus eget, senectus posuere